PapenfussLab/PathOS/Dockish-PathOS/README.md

 ## To bring up an instance

+Follow these [commands](https://github.com/PapenfussLab/PathOS/tree/master/Dockish-PathOS/docker_commands_readme.txt) for Linux or MacOS.
+In summary:
 - clone/download this repository
-- obtain a WAR file for PathOS, and a tar file with the commandline utilities.
+- build a WAR file for PathOS
-- copy PathOS.war into the docker/pathos-tomcat directory
-- copy the tools.tgz file into the docker/pathos-tools directory
 - invoke: docker-compose build
   This will download the necessary docker images and build the required derived images.